aurelienbottazini/aurelienbottazini.github.io/_posts/2015-06-03-who-are-you.md

 need to stop.
 I want to be somewhere where I don't want to stop.

 I want to change people I interact with and show them the way to success.
-My previous successes are a proof I know how to do.
+My previous successes are a proof I know how to do it.
 I need to capitalize on it and put it on another level.

 ## How much risk?
 How much are you willing to put at stake to make the change you seek ##